gpalomar12/Data-Projects-Portfolio/CMS_Gaps_Dashboard/cms_dashboard.md

 replaced with randomized placeholders.
 The logic, structure, and visual design accurately reflect the original implementation while preserving privacy and ethical standards.

+***

+### Future Enhancements
+- Implement metric threshold and alerting logic for early warnings
+- Expand to include trend forecasting for CMS measure improvement

+***

+### Key Takeaways
+This project demonstrates how simple automation and dashboarding efforts can transform a time-consuming manual process into a scalable analytics solution that directly supports clinical and operational decision-making.

+**Impact:**  From an individual clinician's request to an enterprise-grade reporting tool.